LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 as they want; and once a doc falls behind, unless people cancel or reschedule,

-Remember people, there are very few absolutes in this crazy world, death and taxes are the only two!
+Remember people, there are very few absolutes in this crazy world, death, taxes and Jesus saves are the only three!

 How they treat you during your appointment is going to be your best barometer for knowing if they respect you/patients in general.